daemianmack/judge-thredd/README.md

 into this...

 ```
+    # thread 1 -- started by Alice at 08:45
     08:45 Alice> Good morning!
     08:47 Brian> Alice: Good morning!
     08:54 Eddie> Alice: morning!

+    # thread 2 -- started by Chuck at 08:52
     08:52 Chuck> Anybody up for breakfast burritos?
     08:53 Daisy> Chuck: I love those
     08:55 Daisy> Are they in the kitchen? ;; An unattributed line in the middle of a conversation.